Skip to Content

 Good for:

-Another iconic hammer that most people are familiar with, is a rubber mallet that has a double-blunt head like a sledgehammer but is not used to generate power or demolition.
+Another iconic hammer that most people are familiar with is a rubber mallet with a double-blunt head like a sledgehammer but not used to generate power or demolition.

 According to Tools First, the rubber head can be used when placing and securing delicate materials such as ceramic tiles or mosaics.

 For rockhounding, it can be used to hammer in stakes, work with chisels, or flatter out softer materials.
-Because of its weight and makeup, it is a great tool to have while rockhounding because it can be used delicately and precisely.
+Because of its weight and makeup, it is a great rock-hounding tool because it can be used delicately and precisely.

 For bad:

-Most rubber mallets are not designed for use in the field, so you must make sure that it is built well enough to handle your work.
+Most rubber mallets are not designed for use in the field, so you must ensure they are built well enough to handle your work.

 You can check my pick for the rubber mallet hammer here (Amazon link).